Recycled Wine Cork Angel Ornament a 20 Minute Craft

 STEP FIVE

 Cut a gold tinsel chenille stem in half with scissors.
-Wrap stem around your finger to create a circle, leaving a one-inch long straight section, then twist to secure.
+Wrap the stem around your finger to create a circle, leaving a one-inch long straight section, then twist to secure.
 Bend the straight section of the gold tinsel chenille stem at a 90-degree angle.
 Attach the angel’s halo to the back of the wooden bead head with a glue gun and glue sticks.

 Create a halo from gold tinsel chenille stems Recycled Wine Cork Angel Ornament a 20 Minute Craft by Creatively Beth #creativelybeth #20minutecrafts #recycledcrafts #winecorkcrafts #angelcrafts